o-fares/CM2003_COVID19CT_Project/README.md

 <img width="214" alt="accuracy_alex" src="https://user-images.githubusercontent.com/65956573/99188424-2370c680-275c-11eb-967b-000bc93d15fd.PNG">
 <em> AlexNet learning curves with new sets </em>

+ The corresponding codes are available in the <code>Tests with switched data</code> folder.
 So the model is now learning and the accuracy is roughly 1 for the validation test.
 We decided also to use standardization to make the model faster.
 Here are the results :

  <p float="left">